EOEPCA/deployment-guide/docs/prerequisites/ingress/apisix.md

 EOF
 ```

+!!! note
-> The `filter` is used to suppress the redirection in the specific case of traffic used by the Letsencrypt HTTP01 challenge whilst establishing TLS certificates.<br>
+    The `filter` is used to suppress the redirection in the specific case of traffic used by the Letsencrypt HTTP01 challenge whilst establishing TLS certificates.

-> Use of the header `X-No-Force-Tls` is included to provide an override that may prove useful in some circumstances or during development.
+    Use of the header `X-No-Force-Tls` is included to provide an override that may prove useful in some circumstances or during development.

 For `filter` reference see: